 Oral arguments are usually scheduled in the Court of Appeals courtroom in the Indiana Statehouse.
 However, some are held in the Indiana Supreme Court courtroom in the Statehouse, typically because the Court of Appeals courtroom is in use.

 For years the Court of Appeals has also heard oral argument at sites around the state to enable Hoosiers to learn about the judicial branch.
 As the Court prepared to mark its centennial in 2001, the members of the Court decided to increase its educational commitment and make this initiative permanent.
-Between that time and the end of 2016, the Court has heard more than 450 oral arguments at Indiana's four law schools, and at colleges, universities, high schools, retirement communities and other public venues.
+Since then, the Court has heard more than 500 oral arguments at Indiana's four law schools, and at colleges, universities, high schools, retirement communities and other public venues.
 Learn more.